-Thanks to the rise of e-commerce (not to mention, mobile commerce and social media), retailers can connect with potential customers in entirely new ways, blurring the distinction between online and offline shopping.
-But the internet has also increased buyer expectations—not least when it comes to the speed of customer service.
+But the rise of the internet has also increased buyer expectations—not least when it comes to the speed of customer service.

 We hope you find it useful.